-To administer our Sites and for research purposes, Brunswick also has contracted with third-party service providers to track and analyze statistical usage and volume information from our Site users.
-These third-party service providers use persistent Cookies to help us to improve the user experience, manage the content on our Sites, and analyze how users navigate and utilize the Sites.
+To administer our Sites and for research purposes, Life Fitness also has contracted with third-party service providers to track and analyse statistical usage and volume information from our Site users.
+These third-party service providers use persistent Cookies to help us to improve the user experience, manage the content on our Sites, and analyse how users navigate and use the Sites.

 First and Third-party Cookies

-“First party Cookies” are cookies that belong to Brunswick and that Brunswick places on your device.
+“First party Cookies” are cookies that belong to Life Fitness and that Life Fitness places on your device.
 “Third-party Cookies” are cookies that another party places on your device through our Sites.